Conight/RemoteDock/README.md

 ## Download RemoteDock

-RemoteDock public builds are available now.
+RemoteDock public builds are available now from GitHub Releases.

-Download the latest version from GitHub Releases:

 **[Download RemoteDock](https://github.com/conight/RemoteDock/releases)**

+Install the app:

+1. Download the latest release.
-After downloading, move `RemoteDock.app` to `/Applications`.
+2. Move `RemoteDock.app` to `/Applications`.
+3. Open RemoteDock from Finder or Launchpad.

+If macOS reports that `RemoteDock.app` is damaged or cannot be opened, see [First Launch on macOS](#first-launch-on-macos).

 ## Project Status